juju/docs/src/en/charms-upgrading.md

 information with which to determine compatibility.
 The operation will succeed so long as the following conditions are met:

-- The new charm must declare all relations that the application is currently participating in.
+- The new charm must support all relations that the application is currently participating in.
 - Each configuration setting shared by the original and new charm must be of the same type.